edisionnano/DirectVideo/README.md

 ```Javascript
 voice.addDirectVideoOutputSink("usb-0000:03:00.0-8");
 ```
-Let it run for 2-3 seconds and type `.exit` to stop it.
+Let it run for 2-3 seconds and then type `.exit` to stop it.